How to Take Your Brand Offline

 Ensuring Customer Comfort:

-When designing your interior, it's important to be aware of the "butt-brush effect," coined by consumer behaviour expert Paco Underhill who discovered through observation that a typical customer, especially women, will avoid going after merchandise in an aisle where they could potentially brush another customer's backside or have their backside brushed, even f their very interested in a given product.
+When designing your interior, it's important to be aware of the "butt-brush effect," coined by consumer behaviour expert Paco Underhill who discovered through observation that a typical customer, especially women, will avoid going after merchandise in an aisle where they could potentially brush another customer's backside or have their backside brushed, even if they are very interested in a given product.
 To avoid this problem make sure that your aisle, floor, and displays give customers adequate personal space when browsing your products.

 Another way to make your store comfortable is by incorporating some type of waiting area with comfy seats and benches which will indirectly encourage customers to spend more time in your store.
 This will be especially true if a prospective shopper is accompanied by someone who's not interested in making a purchase or kids for that matter.